 Can you really spray paint your grass?

-This is one of the best tips for selling your home that most homeowners aren’t aware of.
+Yep.
+This is one of the best tips for selling your home that many home sellers aren’t aware of.

 Update your cabinet hardware